RubenTipparach/Nighthawk/README.md

 ## Version progression

+### v0.1
-- v0.1 envision the universe as buildings
+- envision the universe as buildings
 ![v 0.1](/images/v.1.png)

+### v0.2
-- v0.2 traditional graph rendering.
+-  traditional graph rendering.
 Might have assigned too many connections, and added redundant ones too.
 Will need clean up for more usability.
 ![v 0.2](/images/v.2.png)

+### v0.2.1
+- Tried out some metasploit stuff, looks like we got it working pretty easily, next step is to implement server-command version of eazy hack.
+Also a commit later tonight will update the Port information on the JSON generator.

 # Visuals inspired by this repo.
 https://github.com/tedsluis/nmap